spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-handle-case-sensitive-file-system-on-mac-os.md

   - /v1/docs/en/ht-case-sensitive-file-system-mac
 ---

 By default, Mac OS uses a case-insensitive file system to support compatibility with applications (for example, Photoshop) provided for the operating system.
 The file system itself is capable of working in a case-sensitive mode.
-There are a number of options on how to change case sensitivity:
+There are three options on how to change case sensitivity:
 1. Repartition the entire hard drive with case sensitivity turned on.
 2. Create a new partition and re-format only this new partition with the case-sensitive file system.
 3. Create a disk image, format that image with the case-sensitive file system, and mount this disk image.